-Future Forward made public on Wednesday night the lawsuit being brought against the party.
+Future Forward made public on Wednesday night the lawsuit being brought against Thanathorn.
 They encouraged their supporters to show support through online posts with the hashtag #SaveThanathorn, as the party leader could be jailed on February 27 if ordered by the attorney general.

-Numerous netizens viewed it as a mistreatment of the anti-junta camp and dubbed the lawsuit as another attempt by the junta to eliminate its rivals from the fray with the election only weeks away.
+Numerous netizens viewed it as a mistreatment of the anti-junta camp and called the lawsuit another attempt by the junta to eliminate its rivals from the fray with the election only weeks away.

 Thanathorn and his Future Forward Party are popular among young and progressive voters.
 Observers are also speculating that if Thai Raksa Chart Party were to be dissolved, some of their supporters could transfer their votes to Future Forward, seen as another pillar in the anti-junta camp.
 NCPO spokesman Colonel Winthai Suvaree insisted yesterday that due legal process was being followed.
 The NCPO has not done anything to expedite the procedure, he said.

 Thanathorn, Klaikong Vaidhyakarn and Charuwan Sarankate have been charged with violating the computer crime law, as they criticised the junta’s move to recruit former MPs of other parties to its party.